Hello and welcome to my Burton Genesis binding review.

 Check out the video below to learn more about the butterability of these bindings (amongst other things).

 I found the Genesis to be super comfortable.
 There isn’t much bad to say about these bindings really – they seem to have everything – which is what all-mountain bindings tend to aim for, but usually come up short in one or two areas.
-So far the Genesis aren’t showing any weaknesses.

 The comfort of these bindings comes down to a few things.
 Check out the video earlier in this post for more.